Editor's Note: We recently updated this previously published post with new insights. Enjoy!

 4. Isolation

-Formerly extroverted employees who suddenly become distant may just be having a bad day or experiencing stress in their personal life.
-But if this isolation continues, or if formerly social employees become angry when someone tries to speak with them, it may be a sign of a bigger problem.
-Isolation can be even harder to detect in remote employees, since you may not be able to tell if they are withdrawing from relationships without directly asking them.
+Formerly extroverted employees who suddenly become distant may just be having a bad day or experiencing stress in their personal lives.
+But if this isolation continues, it may be a sign of a bigger problem.

 5. Higher Sensitivity to Feedback

 Employees may begin taking criticism more personally, reacting to it with increased defensiveness, anger, or other signs of stress.
-Feedback is often blown out of proportion: "I guess I can’t do anything right."

 6. Emergence of Physical Symptoms